dgraph-io/dgraph/wiki/content/howto/index.md

 ### Upsert Block

-We can use the `Upsert Block` to achieve the upsert procedure in single mutation.
+We can use the `Upsert Block` to achieve the upsert procedure in a single mutation.
 The request will contain both the query and the mutation as explained [here]({{< relref "mutations/index.md#upsert-block" >}}).